 I’m a web mapping and open data expert, software engineer, project manager, business analyst, technical writer, system administrator, technical analyst, project administrator and opinionateur in the Australian academic and open data sectors.
-I currently work at the University of Melbourne, where I help to build communities of researchers around technologies.
+I currently work at NICTA, helping improve the National Map, a portal for open government geospatial data.
 My free time is filled with cycle touring, open data, maps, and general technological exploration.

 I’m stevage1 on Twitter, and my Gmail address is stevage.